What if your dog’s cue for a behavior is not what you think it is? Can you be sure—absolutely sure—that the dog really understands what you want?

 It’s a beautiful example of the dogs’ reinforcement history taking over when they are unsure.
 I didn’t give what to them has become the “real” cue for a sit/stay: for me to move away and start doing random things and providing distractions.
 So each dog gave up but each tried something different: what has most recently been reinforced in that context.

 This kind of thing happens all the time.
 Frequently we don’t actually know what the cue is for the dog.
 And in the absence of that special cue, they revert to guessing and expressing their reinforcement history.
 It is often a reason people think their dogs are “giving them the paw.”
 That’s very sad, since what the dog is doing is trying to get it right in the face of unclear instruction.

-Besides the fact that the cue for my dogs to stay in a sit is for me to put them in sit and immediately leave (and I didn’t do it), there are a handful of other reasons for their failure to sit.
+There were several other reasons for their failure to sit and stay.
 As I mentioned, reinforcement history contributes.
 A lack of confidence in verbal cues in general (because I don’t always work hard enough on cue recognition and stimulus control with them) is another.
 The fact that I generally encourage them to offer behaviors is yet another; they have nothing to lose from guessing.
 And finally, though I hate to mention this, I don’t use a “stay” cue.
 I’m not a good example of that practice, which can work perfectly well when one is clear about the cue to begin with!
 But adding in a “stay” could probably make up for some of my other frailties as a trainer.